-127. Application of this Part
+124. Application of this Part

-- (1) This Part does not apply in relation to any Company which is an Authorised Person or Public Listed Company under the Regulatory Law 2004 and a Recognised Person under the Markets Law 2014. - (2) The requirements of this Part as to accounts and audit apply in relation to each financial year of a Company.
+- (1) This Part does not apply in relation to any Company which is an Authorised Person, Public Listed Company or a Recognised Person which are subject to the reporting requirements of the Regulatory Law 2004 or the Markets Law 2012. - (2) The requirements of this Part as to accounts and audit apply in relation to each financial year of a Company.

-128. Waiver and modification of Regulations
+125. Waiver and modification of this Part

-- (1) The Board of Directors of the DIFCA may, without limiting powers conferred upon it elsewhere under this Law, make Regulations extending, waiving or modifying the application of the provisions of this Part in relation to a specific person or class of persons. - (2) In particular, such Regulations may provide for: - (a) the inclusion in accounts of group accounts dealing with the affairs of a Company and its subsidiaries; - (b) the inclusion in accounts of a report by the Directors dealing with such matters as may be specified; - (c) the accounting standards or principles to be applied in the preparation of accounts, including: - (i) the creation or adoption of one (1) or more accounting standards or principles, or codes of practice; - (ii) which of, and the manner in which, such accounting standards or principles may apply to particular Companies and in particular circumstances; or - (iii) periods in which an accounting standard or principle may apply; - (d) the extending or shortening of a financial year in certain circumstances, including to facilitate synchronisation of accounts; - (e) the appointment, qualifications, remuneration, removal, resignation, rights and duties of auditors; - (f) the creation or adoption of auditing standards or codes of practice; and - (g) the waiver of the requirement for the preparation of accounts and examination and reporting thereupon by auditors. - (3) The provisions of this Article are subject to Article 195.
+- (1) The Board of Directors of the DIFCA may, without limiting powers conferred upon it elsewhere under this Law, make Regulations extending, waiving or modifying the application of the provisions of this Part in relation to a specific person or class of persons. - (2) In particular, such Regulations may provide for: - (a) the inclusion in accounts of group accounts dealing with the affairs of a Company and its subsidiaries; - (b) the inclusion in accounts of a report by the Directors dealing with such matters as may be specified; - (c) the accounting standards or principles to be applied in the preparation of accounts, including: - (i) the creation or adoption of one (1) or more accounting standards or principles, or codes of practice; - (ii) which of, and the manner in which, such accounting standards or principles may apply to particular Companies and in particular circumstances; or - (iii) periods in which an accounting standard or principle may apply; - (d) the extending or shortening of a financial year in certain circumstances, including to facilitate synchronisation of accounts; - (e) the appointment, qualifications, remuneration, removal, resignation, rights and duties of auditors; - (f) the creation or adoption of auditing standards or codes of practice; and - (g) the waiver of the requirement for the preparation of accounts and examination and reporting thereupon by auditors. - (3) The provisions of this Article are subject to Article 156.